Rural Housing Service, USDA.

 1. Address to Request Application Package: Applicants wishing to submit a paper application in response to this Notice must contact the Rural Development State Office serving the State of the proposed HPG housing project in order to receive further information and copies of the paper application package.
-You may find the addresses and contact information for each State Office following this web link, http://www.rd.usda.gov/contact-us/state-offices.
+You may find the addresses and contact information for each State Office following this link, http://www.rd.usda.gov/contact-us/Start Printed Page 24078state-offices.
 Rural Development will date and time stamp incoming paper applications to evidence timely receipt and, upon request, will provide the applicant with a written acknowledgment of receipt.
 You may access the electronic grant pre-application for Housing Preservation Grants at: http://www.grants.gov.

 2. Content and Form of Application: 7 CFR part 1944, subpart N provides details on what information must be contained in the pre-application package.
 Entities wishing to apply for assistance should contact the Rural Development State Office to receive further information, the State allocation of funds, and copies of the pre-application package.
 Unless otherwise noted, applicants wishing to apply for assistance must make its statement of activities available to the public for comment.
 The applicant(s) must announce the availability of its statement of activities for review in a newspaper of general circulation in the project area and allow at least 15 days for public comment.
 The start of this 15-day period must occur no later than 16 days prior to the last day for acceptance of pre-applications by the U.S. Department of Agriculture (USDA)-Rural Development.
 Federally recognized Indian Tribes, pursuant to 7 CFR 1944.674, are exempt from the requirement to consult with local leaders including announcing the availability of its statement of activities for review in a newspaper.